Ianfeather/big-shop/README.md

 ## runnning db migrations
 I haven't created a decent workflow for this yet :(

-What I've been doing is switching the RDS instance to be publicly accessible then accessing it via mysql workbench and running the migrations ad-hoc.

 I've also been using workbench for dumping the db from prod to local.